karimbahgat/TinyPath/README.rst

 Installing it
 -------------

-TinyPath is installed with pip from the commandline:
+Tinypath is installed with pip from the commandline:

 ::